-Are you a theme developer looking to offer support for Paid Memberships Pro?
+Are you a theme developer looking to customize the Paid Memberships Pro stylesheet?
 If so, you’re in luck.
 We might just have the exact resource you’ve been looking for.

 Twenty Twenty is the newest theme released with WordPress version 5.3.
 I tested this new theme with Paid Memberships Pro and believe it is a strong choice for anyone looking to start a membership site on WordPress.